Scientific Simulation Software Developer in Cambridge

 • In‑person working with flexible working options available where possible

-Work Environment
+Work environment

-How to Apply
+How To Apply

 Please upload a CV and optional covering letter by clicking the apply button.
-Direct any questions to careers@wavephotonics.com – include the tag “WP0626‑SIMD” in the subject line.
-All applicants will be notified within 28 days of application.
-NO RECRUITMENT AGENCIES PLEASE.
+Any questions can also be directed to careers@wavephotonics.com - please include the tag "WP0626-SIMD" in the subject line.

 #J-18808-Ljbffr

-Scientific Simulation Software Developer employer: Wave Photonics
+Scientific Simulation Software Developer in Cambridge employer: Wave Photonics

 At Wave Photonics, we pride ourselves on being an exceptional employer, offering a vibrant work culture in the heart of Cambridge, a city renowned for its academic and technological prowess.
 Our team enjoys competitive salaries, enhanced annual leave, and the opportunity to work on groundbreaking technologies that will shape the future of integrated photonics.
 We foster an inclusive environment that values diversity and encourages personal and professional growth, making it an ideal place for passionate individuals eager to make a meaningful impact.